...purchase below to continue the course

 Attributes and Domains

-The discussion of professional identity in nursing began with two invitational Think Tanks, with leaders from education, practice, regulation, and healthcare.
-During the first Think Tank, participants created four domains of professional identity, including definitions and competencies for each domain.
-During the second Think Tank in 2019, the name ISPIN emerged.
-The group also created a why statement: "To operationalize a clear understanding of nurses' professional identity so that their unique contributions to improve healthcare are recognized" (Brewington & Godfrey, 2021, p.
+The discussion of professional identity in nursing began with two invitational think tanks, with leaders from education, practice, regulation, and health care.
+During the first think tank, participants created four domains of professional identity, including definitions and competencies for each domain.
+During the second think tank in 2019, the name ISPIN emerged.
+The group also created a “why” statement: “To operationalize a clear understanding of nurses’ professional identity so that their unique contributions to improve healthcare are recognized” (Brewington & Godfrey, 2020, p.
 201).
-ISPIN is currently establishing a steering planning committee and directing the workgroups discussed above (Brewington & Godfrey, 2021; Godfrey, 2020).
+ISPIN is currently establishing a steering planning committee and directing the workgroups discussed previously (Brewington & Godfrey, 2020; Godfrey, 2020).

 - Doing: Nurses embrace society’s rules and expectations and the professional standards and codes that outline their scope of practice; they function within the boundaries of their prescribed role.